allenai/allennlp-guide/chapters/part2/common-architectures.md

 `(batch_size, sequence_length, embedding_dim)` and a vector of size `(batch_size, embedding_dim)`
 and return a (typically normalized) similarity vector of size `(batch_size, sequence_length)`.
-For Seq2Seq models, for example, the input matrix is a sequence of encoder hidden states, and the input vector is the decoder hidden state.
+For Seq2Seq models, for example, the input matrix is a sequence of encoder hidden states, and the input vector is the current decoder hidden state.

 There are many ways to compute the similarity between two vectors, and in AllenNLP each similarity method has its own subclass of `Attention`.
 One of the simplest implementations is